alvinjurianto/express_template_linebot/README.md

 4. UI modules to be confirmed
 -[] accessing external app from card does not accept external URL scheme so have to make a https link that redirects there I assume

+5. on salesforce oauth access policies for now on the sandbox I turned on allowing all user access to apps.
+When making POC we have to check / create a new access 権限 for line linking app.